ooni/spec/data-formats/README.md

 experimental and should not be relied upon in the long term.

-Consumers MUST be prepared for any field being `null` or missing but produces SHOULD NOT omit fields (or emit `null`s unless this has been explicitly documented in the field description).
+Consumers MUST be prepared for any field being `null` or missing but producers SHOULD NOT omit fields (or emit `null`s unless this has been explicitly documented in the field description).

 ## Example